jwatki8/Projects/README.md

 Our mean absolute error for the train and test sets are 0.632 and 0.634.

 In comparison to the scores for the review polarity dataset ($R^2$ of test set= 0.089, MAE of test set=0.634), the metrics for the rating mean data set were minimally better so I decided to stick with the rating mean as the target variable.
 Although the results could be better, using these hyperparameters for the Random Forest Regression Model give us the best metrics we have seen thus far.

+## Conclusions

+After building and applying our model, it seems that the recipe attribute categories don’t have much predictive power over our rating mean.
+All of the metrics for model evaluation where fairly low.
+I think a good future approach would be to create some more solid feature categories with the test descriptions.

+Maybe a longer ngram range for some of the text data would give us more specific features that could hold more significant and precise predictive power.
+Another step could be actually create a ‘cuisine type’ recipe attribute for all of the recipes.
+This could get us a step closer to more concisely categorizing our recipes as well as give us another attribute to use as a predictive feature for our user satisfaction variable.
+I believe that categorizing the recipes by cuisine type would be the most productive next step.